 You are here because you saw the default WordPress themes that start with “Twenty” keeps reappearing on your WordPress website every time you update your WordPress and a new WordPress default theme is released.
 Even after deleting them several times, they keep reappearing as soon as a new release of the Twenty Twenty (as of now) is available.
-This can be irritating especially if you have limitations on the inode usages such as in Siteground web hosting.
-While trying to keep the number of files on your server to the minimum, and running multiple WordPress sites on the same server, the default theme which will be installed on each one of the WordPress installations may cause issues.
+This can be irritating, especially if you have limitations on the inode usages, such as in Siteground web hosting.
+While trying to keep the number of files on your server to a minimum, and running multiple WordPress sites on the same server, the default theme which will be installed on each one of the WordPress installations may cause issues.

 According to WordPress recommendations, it is a good thing to keep the default theme installed on your WordPress website.
-In case of any problems to your current WordPress theme directory, WordPress will try to use the default theme instead to keep your website live.
+In case of any problems with your current WordPress theme directory or themes, WordPress will try to use the default theme instead to keep your website live.
 If the default theme isn’t available, the site will return a white screen without any content on it.

 How to Remove Default WordPress Themes?

 So, in this article, we are going to provide a solution for the issue by inserting a single line of code into your wp-config.php file located in the root directory of your WordPress installation.
-All you have to do is copy-pasting the following line into your wp-config file.
+All you have to do is copy-pasting the following line into your wp-config.php file.

 define( 'CORE_UPGRADE_SKIP_NEW_BUNDLED', true );

-As you may have already guessed, this simple line of code skips the bundled installations that come with WordPress such as the Hello Dolly plugin or the Twenty themes.
+As you may have already guessed, this simple line of code skips the bundled installations that come with WordPress, such as the Hello Dolly plugin or the Twenty themes.
 So, from now on, whenever you update your WordPress, the default bundles that come with every WordPress installation won’t be inserted into your WordPress consuming more disk space and file usage.